-They roar, brandish their teeth, and swing their tails and claws at you, but these prehistoric giants can't hurt anyone...we think.
-They’re all part of the new Dinosaur Safari opening at the Bronx Zoo on April 19, just in time for spring break.
+They roar, brandish their teeth, and swing their tails and claws at you, but these prehistoric giants can't hurt anyone.
+They’re all part of the Dinosaur Safari at the Bronx Zoo, which opened on Monday, April 11, just in time to land on our list of the top things to do during spring break.

-Families board an open-air wagon to hit the trail in the Bronx for a ride through a prehistoric-themed display of 40 life-size, animatronic dinosaurs.
-Read on for all the details on this fun new attraction for kids at NYC’s largest zoo, including how to get tickets and must-know tips for families.
+If you visited the last Dinosaur Safari at the Bronx Zoo, take note: The wagon ride has been replaced with a walk-through experience, following a trail through a prehistoric-themed display featuring 52 life-size, animatronic dinosaurs.
+Read on for all the details on this fun revamped attraction for kids at the Bronx Zoo, including how to get tickets and must-know tips for families.

-Along the safari route, kids will see dinosaurs in various lifelike poses and scenes, some protecting eggs, some foraging for food, and some even hunting prey.
-A tarchia peeks through the foliage at eye level, while the long neck of a 60-foot omeisaurus stretches to the treetops.
-A baby kosmoceratops hides between its massive-horned parents.
-There are winged species and even one aquatic display toward the end of the experience.
-You’ll also hear them roar and move their head, tails, and arms around as the wagon rumbles on.
+Along the safari route, visitors spot dinosaurs in various lifelike poses and scenes, some protecting eggs, some foraging for food, and some even hunting prey.
+A Tarchia peeks through the foliage at eye level, while the long neck of a 60-foot Omeisaurus stretches to the treetops.
+A baby Kosmoceratops hides between its massive-horned parents.
+You’ll also hear some of them roar and see them move their head, tails, and arms as you walk along.

 There’s one scene of carnage that shows a few predators feasting on the innards of a luckless herbivore, but for some reason, that barely fazed my kid.
 But the enormous pair of 40-foot Tyrannosaurus rexes (we mentioned these guts were life-sized, right?)...well, he wanted to get away from those two ASAP.